-For about 25 years, usually once a year, I’ve found occasion to head into the woods with my bike overnight.
+For about 25 years, usually once a year, I’ve found occasion to head into the woods for at least one overnight.
 At first, we’d just slap on our mid-size backpack and head to a destination like Flat Mountain Pond Shelter in the White Mountains.
-Those early trips made me keenly aware of the trade-offs between weight, warmth, quality.
-We had a 30-40 lb load on our backs and being healthy and ignorant in similar proportions – made for some fine adventures.
+Those early trips made me keenly aware of the trade-offs between weight, warmth, and quality.
+We had a 30-40 lb load on our backs and being healthy and ignorant in similar proportions made for some fine adventures.

 Lately, I’ve been heading to local spots to just steal away for a quick piece of exercise and adventure.
 Even a “school night” is viable when the days are long and the light is good.